ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 ## Keys to the Kingdom

-In order to be sure we can decrypt whatever credentials we have obtained from *lsasrv!LogonSessionList*, we will need to identify three variables: these are *lsasrv!hAesKey*, *lsasrv!h3DesKey* and the associated Initialization Vector (IV) for the AES key.
+In order to be sure we can decrypt whatever credentials we have obtained from *lsasrv!LogonSessionList*, we will need to extract three more variables from process memory: these are *lsasrv!hAesKey*, *lsasrv!h3DesKey* and the associated Initialization Vector (IV) for the AES key.
 Each of these values is regenerated every time *lsass.exe* is started, so we'll need to extract them every time we want to dump credentials.

 The process for obtaining these variables is exactly the same as for *LogonSessionList*, We need to use some predetermined signature and offset to find an instruction that dereferences them.
 We can reuse our function from before to do this: